Event Coordinators

 - The term "event" describes club sponsored activities such as skills & drills, rotations and ladders.

 - Rotations are events mainly focused on social play.
-Scores are not recorded.
+Individual scores are not recorded.
 Ladders are competitive events where scores are recorded each week and used to establish a player's overall ranking in respect to the other participants.

 Coordinating the event: